 From Naples to Croatia

-- Easyjet Naples to Split and Dubrovnik (late June – end of August)
+- Easyjet Naples to Pula (end Jun – early Sept), Split and Dubrovnik (Apr – Oct)

 There is a daily bus service from Florence that travels via Bologna, Padua and Trieste to Zagreb (via Ljubljana and on to Belgrade and Sofia!) – it is run by Florentia Bus.